Seismic tomography: Limitations

-Seismic tomography provides only the current velocity anomalies.
-Any prior structures are unknown and the slow rates of movement in the subsurface (mm to cm per year) prohibit resolution of changes over modern timescales.
+Because seismometers have only been deployed in large numbers since the late-20th century, tomography is only capable of viewing changes in velocity structure over decades.
+For example, tectonic plates only move at millimeters per year, so the total amount of change in geologic structure due to plate tectonics since the development of seismic tomography is several orders of magnitude lower than the finest resolution possible with modern seismic networks.
+However, seismic tomography has still been used to view near-surface velocity structure changes at time scales of years to months.

 Tomographic solutions are non-unique.
 Although statistical methods can be used to analyze the validity of a model, unresolvable uncertainty remains.
 This contributes to difficulty comparing the validity of different model results.

 Computing power limits the amount of seismic data, number of unknowns, mesh size, and iterations in tomographic models.
 This is of particular importance in ocean basins, which due to limited network coverage and earthquake density require more complex processing of distant data.
 Shallow oceanic models also require smaller model mesh size due to the thinner crust.

 Tomographic images are typically presented with a color ramp representing the strength of the anomalies.
 This has the consequence of making equal changes appear of differing magnitude based on visual perceptions of color, such as the change from orange to red being more subtle than blue to yellow.
 The degree of color saturation can also visually skew interpretations.
 These factors should be considered when analyzing images.